Robbie Amell: Personal life

-Amell began dating actress Italia Ricci in July 2008.
+Amell began dating actress Italia Ricci in July 2008 after meeting her while filming American Pie Presents: Beta House.
 The couple got engaged on August 20, 2014, and married on October 15, 2016.
 Amell and Ricci had their first child, a son, in 2019; they became dual Canadian/US citizens in January 2020 and reside in Toronto.

 Amell was a fan of the Toronto Maple Leafs ice hockey team growing up, though since his move to Los Angeles, Amell has begun cheering for the Los Angeles Kings, but still calls Toronto his "second team".
 In a 2015 interview, Amell discussed his support for a second NHL team in Toronto via league expansion.